TrellixVulnTeam/swahilipython_SCMU/Doc/library/curses.rst

 .. method:: window.clrtobot()

-   Erase from cursor to the end of the window: all lines below the cursor are deleted, and then the equivalent of :meth:`clrtoeol` is performed.
+   Erase kutoka cursor to the end of the window: all lines below the cursor are deleted, and then the equivalent of :meth:`clrtoeol` is performed.

 .. method:: window.clrtoeol()

-   Erase from cursor to the end of the line.
+   Erase kutoka cursor to the end of the line.

 .. method:: window.cursyncup()